OpenMS/pyopenms-docs/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Summary
+Index
 =======

-pyOpenMS is an open-source Python library for :term:`mass spectrometry<Mass spectrometry>`, specifically for the analysis of proteomics and metabolomics data in Python. pyOpenMS implements a set of Python bindings to the OpenMS library for computational :term:`mass spectrometry<Mass spectrometry>` and is available for Windows, Linux and OSX.
+pyOpenMS is an open-source Python library for mass spectrometry, specifically for the analysis of proteomics and metabolomics data in Python. pyOpenMS implements a set of Python bindings to the OpenMS library for computational mass spectrometry and is available for Windows, Linux and OSX.

 PyOpenMS provides functionality that is commonly used in computational mass spectrometry.
-The pyOpenMS package contains Python bindings for a large part of the `OpenMS <openms.de>`_ library for :term:`mass spectrometry<Mass spectrometry>` based proteomics.
-It thus provides facile access to a feature-rich, open-source algorithm library for mass-spectrometry based proteomics analysis.
+The pyOpenMS package contains Python bindings for a large part of the `OpenMS <openms.de>`_ library for mass spectrometry based proteomics.
+It thus provides access to a feature-rich, open-source algorithm library for mass-spectrometry based proteomics analysis.

-pyOpenMS facilitates the execution of common tasks in proteomics (and other mass spectrometric fields) such as
+pyOpenMS facilitates the execution of common tasks in proteomics (and other fields of mass spectrometry) such as

-- File handling (:term:`mzXML`, :term:`mzML`, TraML, mzTab, :term:`FASTA <FASTA format>`, pepxml, protxml, mzIdentML among others)
+- File handling (:term:`mzXML`, :term:`mzML`, TraML, mzTab, :term:`FASTA`, pepxml, protxml, mzIdentML among others)
 - Chemistry (mass calculation, peptide fragmentation, isotopic abundances)
 - Signal processing (smoothing, filtering, de-isotoping, retention time correction and peak-picking)
-- Identification analysis (including peptide search, PTM analysis, Cross-linked analytes, FDR control, RNA oligonucleotide search and small molecule search tools)
+- Identification analysis (including peptide search, PTM analysis, cross-linked analytes, FDR control, RNA oligonucleotide search and small molecule search tools)
 - Quantitative analysis (including label-free, metabolomics, :term:`SILAC`, :term:`iTRAQ` and :term:`SWATH`/DIA analysis tools)
 - Chromatogram analysis (chromatographic peak picking, smoothing, elution profiles and peak scoring for :term:`SRM`/MRM/PRM/:term:`SWATH`/DIA data)
 - Interaction with common tools in proteomics and metabolomics

   - Search engines such as Comet, Crux, Mascot, MSGFPlus, MSFragger, Myrimatch, OMSSA, Sequest, SpectraST, XTandem